Monday, 29 August 2016

 STRAWBERRY HALWA

-The senior of my men still loves to have strawberry with cream but the junior will not have a bite.
+The senior of my men still loves to have strawberry with cream but the junior will not have a bite of anything sour.
 I do have them at times with a bowl of yogurt.
 To be frank, our taste buds are not adapted to having strawberry as a fruit.
 It is not commonly found at the place of our origin.
-So with the rest of the strawberries I wished to prepare something edible to the family, also very close family friends were to come that day.
-The idea of Strawberry Halwa popped up because I have seen a couple of such recipes with other fruits.
-So I landed up with this no fancy, simple, homemade Strawberry Halwa.
-Let us prepare this Strawberry Halwa..... a sweet made of strawberry paste and semolina together.
+With the rest of the strawberries I wished to prepare something that every member in the family can enjoy, also close family friends were to come that day.
+The idea of Strawberry Halwa popped up because I have seen a couple of such recipes with it and other fruits too.
+I landed up at this no fancy, simple, homemade Strawberry Halwa.
+Let us prepare this Strawberry Halwa..... a sweet made of strawberry paste, sugar and semolina together.

 INGREDIENTS :